sayanpal514-hue/MINI-YT-HUB/README.md

    pip install -r requirements.txt python main.py
    ```
-   *This will update the JSON files in the `movies/` folder with the latest videos.*

 2. **Run the Website**:
    Due to CORS policies, you need to run a local web server to fetch the JSON data.